U.S. Relations With Central African Republic

 U.S. Assistance to Central African Republic

-C.A.R. ranks 188 out of 188 countries on the United Nations Human Development Index.
-Over the past two years, the United States has provided over $300 million of humanitarian, development, and security assistance in support of the C.A.R. people’s efforts to find long-term stability and peace.
-Significant portions of the country's territory remain outside state control and are ungoverned, with the presence of multiple armed actors creating insecurity in much of the country.
-The United States has provided assistance to strengthen the UN mission and humanitarian aid to address the continuing humanitarian crisis in C.A.R.
+The Central African Republic (C.A.R.) ranks 188 out of 188 countries on the United Nations Human Development Index.
+Over the past two years, the U.S. has provided over $300 million of humanitarian, development, and security assistance in support of the C.A.R. people’s efforts to find long-term stability and peace.
+The U.S. has provided assistance to strengthen the UN mission and humanitarian aid to address the continuing humanitarian crisis in C.A.R.

 Bilateral Economic Relations